lcreid/infrastructure/README.md

 1. Log out and back in.
 Or `newgrp docker`.
 1. `docker run hello-world`.

+## Create a Deploy User
+1. Create a user `deploy` on the server.
+2. Add it to the `docker` group.
+3. Give it `authorized_keys` for the people who are going to deploy.

 ## Install Kamal on Laptop

 [Notes from original install:]